Barcoding Invariants and Their Comparison: Barcoding invariants and their comparison

-By this proposition, the $\cC$-barcoding invariant $f$ preserves the equivalent invariant $g$, in the sense for any $x \in \ksp(\cD)$, the $g$-value of $x$ is the same as the $g$-value of $f(x)$.
-This shows that \repl{preserving some equivalent invariant follows from the}{the property of preserving an equivalent invariant is one of the} general properties of $\cC$-barcoding invariants, \repl{and is not a special property of}{not unique} to the interval replacement in \cite{asashiba2024interval}.
+By this proposition, the $\cC$-barcoding invariant $f$ preserves the coarser or equivalent invariant $g$, in the sense for any $x \in \ksp(\cD)$, the $g$-value of $x$ is the same as the $g$-value of $f(x)$.
+This in particular implies that the property of preserving an equivalent invariant is one of the general properties of $\cC$-barcoding invariants, not unique to the interval replacement in \cite{asashiba2024interval}.

 Next, we generalize Theorem~\ref{thm:dgm_generalize_the_barcode_and_completeness}~\ref{item:GRI_completeness} as follows:

 \begin{theorem}[Optimality of Completeness] Let $\cC \subsetneq \cC' \subseteq \cD$ and let $f$ be a $\cC$-barcoding-equivalent invariant on $\cD$ (and thus $\cC$-complete; cf.\ Proposition~\ref{proposition:fixescomplete}).
 Then, $f$ is not $\cC'$-complete (and thus not $\cC'$-barcoding-equivalent). \end{theorem} \begin{proof} Let $f:\ksp(\cD)\rightarrow G$ be $\cC$-barcoding-equivalent invariant.
 By Lemma~\ref{lemma:invariantrelations}\ref{lemma:invariantrelations:num:sim}, there exists an isomorphism $\phi:G\rightarrow \ksp(\cC)$ such that $\phi f$ is $\cC$-barcoding and thus $\phi f$ fixes any element of $\ksp(\cC)$.
 Let $x \in \ksp(\cC') \setminus \ksp(\cC)$ and $t := x - \phi f(x) \in \ksp(\cC')$, where we consider $\phi f(x) \in \ksp(\cC) \subseteq \ksp(\cC')$ as an element of $\ksp(\cC')$.
 We have: